Is your heating bill getting a bit high?

 Use Other Fuel Sources

 How long has it been since we as a society have had to rely on wood stoves and candles to both warm our houses and keep our rooms warm?
 Quite a few years!
 But all in all, techniques like these might just be your saving grace right now.
-Keeping your house warm doesn’t just have to be the job of the central heating, seeing as there are all kinds of different ways to make it nice and toasty in your living room.
+Keeping your house warm doesn’t just have to be the job of the central heating.
+That is because there are all kinds of different ways to make it nice and toasty in your living room.

 Your heating bill doesn’t have to stay astronomical for the next few weeks until the summer rolls around again!
-Make sure you look into tips and tricks like these to keep your house’s heating bill at an acceptable level so you can put the money to much better use.
+Make sure you look into tips and tricks like these to keep your house’s heating bill at an acceptable level.
+Then, you can put your hard-earned money to much better use.